GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 # Application Flow
 1. Script iterates over all projects the script user has access to
 2. Script iterates through all VMs on each project
-3. Script looks at the OS image to determine if it is Windows OS
+3. Script looks at the OS image to determine if it is a Windows OS
-4. If Windows OS, adds the GTCSRTSAC admininstrative user to the VM (stores password in memory only). **Note:** if the **User=** paramater is passed the script will use this administrative user.
+4. If Windows OS, it adds the GTCSRTSAC admininstrative user to the VM (stores password in memory only). **Note:** if the **User=** paramater is passed the script will use this administrative user.
 5. Records the state of the Serial Access Console (SAC) configuration
 6. If SAC is not enabled on the VM, script enables SAC access
 7. Script executes commands for each step in the Rules.csv definition (if marked as enabled)
 8. Results for each step's commands are stored in the Findings.csv file
 9. After all steps have completed the GTCSRTSAC administrative user is deleted from the VM
-10. The SAC configuration is returned to it's original configuration for the VM (no change if it was alearedy enabled)
+10. The SAC configuration is returned to it's original configuration for the VM (no changes if it was already enabled)
 11. The Findings.csv file is parsed to generate an HTML report of the recommendations
 12. The css, images and HTML are compressed into a Zip file for easy download

 # Security Considerations
 The analysis of SQL Server configurations requires administrative access to each VM to be evaluated for potential migrations to Cloud SQL.
 All commands to be executed on the VM through the SAC port are stored in the Rules.csv files (**Note:** net user /delete GTCSRTSACUser is not listed in the rules).

 Administrative Windows access is required to:
 - Access the Serial Access Console on each VM
 - The GTCSRTSACUser administrative Windows user will have access to run queries that read metadata about the SQL Server Database usomg SQLCmd. **Note:** if the **User=** paramater is passed the script will use this administrative user.
-- The GTCSRTSACUser adminstrative user is able to list running processes to search for SQL-related processes. **Note:** if the **User=** paramater is passed the script will use this administrative user.
+- The GTCSRTSACUser adminstrative user is able to list running processes to search for SQL-related processes. **Note:** if the **User=** parameter is passed the script will use this user instead.
-- The GTCSRTSACUser administrative user is able to query the registry for installed SQL apps. **Note:** if the **User=** paramater is passed the script will use this administrative user.
+- The GTCSRTSACUser administrative user is able to query the registry for installed apps. **Note:** if the **User=** parameter is passed the script will use this user instead.
-- The GTCSRTSACUser administrative user is able to capture perform counters related to SQL Server. **Note:** if the **User=** paramater is passed the script will use this administrative user.
+- The GTCSRTSACUser administrative user is able to capture perform counters related to SQL Server. **Note:** if the **User=** parameter is passed the script will use this user instead.
 - The results of each command are stored in the Findings.csv (i.e. this is the only place results are stored).
 The majority of results are counts of database objects or performance counters (i.e. numeric data).

 # Optional Features & Configuration
+**Note:** You will need to run "bash launch_recommendation_tool.sh" at least once before running any of the commands below.
+The shell script will install PowerShell and download the code to run the commands below.
+You can stop the shell script if you don't want to analyze all projects once it start analyzing all the projects.
 ## Single Project Analysis (all VMs in project analyzed)
 - At the Cloud Shell prompt start the GTCSRT tool with the following command line arguements
 ```